Bloor Hot Docs Cinema

 —Neil Tabatznik,

-The vertical marquee on the façade references the cinema’s 1940's style and acts as an attractor, re-establishing the Cinema as major destination along Bloor Street West
+The vertical marquee on the façade references the cinema’s 1940s style and serves as an attractor, re-establishing the cinema as a major destination along Bloor Street West.

-Original colours and patterns from the 1940’s style film house were incorporated into the revamped, modern design to revive the theatre to its former glory.
+Original colours and patterns from the 1940s-style film house were incorporated into the revamped, modern design to help restore the theatre to its former glory.

-With a larger screen, a revitalized lobby and concession area, and major improvements to the screening area, this 710-seat venue celebrates the building’s history as an over 100-year-old cinema, while improving functionality.
+With a larger screen, a revitalized lobby and concession area, and major improvements to the screening area, this 710-seat venue celebrates the building’s history as a cinema of over 100 years, while improving functionality.